 Meet the Program Director

-Tiffany Dahlman is an adjunct instructor and the program director for the Bachelor of Science in Christian Service and Formation.
-She received her bachelor’s degrees in English and Religious Studies from York College and earned a Master of Divinity with specializations in Old Testament and Spiritual Formation from Asbury Theological Seminary.
-She is currently working on a Doctor of Ministry in the Preaching for Community Transformation track from ACU.
+Tiffany Dahlman is an assistant professor and the program director for the Bachelor of Science in Christian Service and Formation, Certificate in Church Leadership: Praxis, and Certificate in Church Leadership: Foundations.
+She received her bachelor’s degrees in English and Religious Studies from York University and earned a Master of Divinity with specializations in Old Testament and Spiritual Formation from Asbury Theological Seminary.
+She graduated from ACU with a Doctor of Ministry in the Preaching for Community Transformation track.
 Tiffany has experience in foreign missions and has served as a congregational minister since 2015.
 She believes in loving God with the mind, heart, soul, and body, and as program director, she seeks to help students prepare for the spiritual vocation into which they are called.